threefoldtech/info_grid/src/faq/faq.md

 cat ~/.ssh/id_rsa.pub
 ```

-You might need to add "sudo" for MAC and Linux.

 You can also refer to [this question](#how-can-i-copy-the-clipboard-content-of-a-terminal-output-using-the-command-cat-how-can-i-copy-the-public-key-directly-with-the-terminal) for a direct way to obtain your SSH public key in your clipboard.